-During 2010, the Company entered into several hops future contracts in the normal course of business.
-The total value of the contracts entered into as of December 25, 2010, which are denominated in Euros and British Pounds Sterling, was \$36.1 million.
-The Company has no forward exchange contracts in place as of December 25, 2010 and currently intends to purchase future hops using the exchange rate at the time of purchase.
+During 2011, the Company entered into several hops future contracts in the normal course of business.
+The total value of the contracts entered into as of December 31, 2011, which are denominated in Euros, British Pounds Sterling and U.S. Dollars, was \$33.6 million.
+The Company has no forward exchange contracts in place as of December 31, 2011 and currently intends to purchase future hops using the exchange rate at the time of purchase.
 These contracts were deemed necessary in order to bring hop inventory levels and purchase commitments into balance with the Company's current brewing volume and hop usage forecasts.
 In addition, these contracts enable the Company to secure its position for future supply with hop vendors in the face of some competitive buying activity.

-The Company's accounting policy for hop inventory and purchase commitments is to recognize a loss by establishing a reserve to the extent inventory levels and commitments exceed forecasted needs as well as aged hops as determined by the Company's brewing department.
+The Company's accounting policy for hop inventory and purchase commitments is to recognize a loss by establishing a reserve for aged hops and to the extent inventory levels and commitments exceed forecasted needs as determined by the Company's brewing department.
 The computation of the excess inventory requires management to make certain assumptions regarding future sales growth, product mix, cancellation costs and supply, among others.
 Actual results may differ materially from management's estimates.
 The Company continues to manage inventory levels and purchase commitments in an effort to maximize utilization of hops on hand and hops under commitment.
 However, changes in management's assumptions regarding future sales growth, product mix and hops market conditions could result in future material losses.